azarketa/Thermodynamics-theoretical-pills/source/P-v-T_diagrams.md

 (sec_pvt_diagrams)=
-## P-v-T Diagrams
+## $P-v-T$ Diagrams

 Thermodynamic states of a pure substance can be described by the **triad of variables** $P$, $v$, and $T$.
-These quantities are linked by the **equation of state** $f(P, v, T)=0$, which defines the thermodynamic surface of the substance in a three-dimensional space.
+These quantities are linked by the {ref}`**state relation** <eq_general_state_equation>`, which defines the thermodynamic surface of the substance in a three-dimensional space.
 Understanding how this surface behaves is essential for visualizing **phase changes** and **process paths** in real systems.

 Mathematically, a single-variable function $y=f(x)$ is represented as a curve on the $x$–$y$ plane.
 If, instead, the function depends on two independent variables, $z=f(x, y)$, its graphical representation is a **surface** in three-dimensional space.
-In the same way, the P-v-T relation defines a surface: each point on this surface represents an equilibrium state of the substance.
+In the same way, the $P-v$-T relation defines a surface: each point on this surface represents an equilibrium state of the substance.

 A **quasi-static process**—a slow, reversible evolution between equilibrium states—traces a continuous **curve** along this surface.
 The shape of this surface, and its projections on coordinate planes, provides insight into phase behavior.